wp-media/wp-rocket-helpers/lazyload/wp-rocket-no-lazyload-mobile-no-cache/README.md

-# WP Rocket | No LazyLoad for Mobile Devices (without Mobile Cache)
+# WP Rocket | No LazyLoad for Mobile Devices

-Disables LazyLoad for mobile devices when Mobile Cache not active.
+Disables LazyLoad for mobile devices when Mobile Cache AND its sub-option Separate cache files for mobile devices are enabled.

 Documentation:
 * [Disable LazyLoad on Mobile](https://docs.wp-rocket.me/article/139-disable-lazyload-on-mobile)